Technical Theatre Arts BA(Hons)

 Performance, Culture and Contexts

-In this module, you’ll explore critical theatre history and its cultural and cross-cultural impact.
+You’ll explore critical theatre history, evaluating its cultural and cross-cultural impact.

 Professional Development